 The Penny Bank Cafe has a number of special event evening meals during the year.
 I'll post details as they arrive.

-Castle Howard (One of the World's Top Ten greatest mansions and grand houses according to the Lonely Planet Guide) is starting to open up for the 2013 season.
-As well as the usual Proms night (17th of August this year) there are a number of other activities on, starting with the Easter Fair.
+Castle Howard (One of the World's Top Ten greatest mansions and grand houses according to the Lonely Planet Guide)has published a full list of events for 2014.
+The ever-popular Proms has been announced as being on the 16th of August.
 The courtyard shops (and cafe) are open every day thoughout the year (free to get in this area) and the butcher sells good quality estate-bred meat at very competitive prices (tasty, too....).
 Don't forget that Yorkshire Lavender is close to Castle Howard (at Terrington) and offers free admission too!
+Nearby Scampston Hall has a Vintage weekend on the 7th and 8th of June

 If you are a fan of contemporary music and are interested in live music in a small, intimate venue with wonderful acoustics, you should check out The Band Room at Farndale, which is about 9 miles from us in the middle of the North Yorks.
 Moors.
-The first confirmed gig for 2013 is The Handsome Family and Snowapple on the 24th of May, followed by The Blue Mosquitoes Of Tasmania on the 29th of June, Ruth Moody on the 5th of July and Steve Riley and the Mamou Playboys on the 22nd of July.
+The current liat of gigs for 2014 include Maia on the 17th of May (with 2 "secret" support bands), Woodpigeon and Eagle Owl on the 28th of June and The Magnolia Sisters on the 28th of July (this last one is on a Monday, by the way).
 There is a Band Room tradition of including a Bob Dylan song in the gig, so it will be interesting to see what songs the upcoming bands include by His Royal Bobness!!

 If you are interested in getting a flavour of local life, why not try the Kirkbymoorside Town Blog for some background information.